gamefootage/ben-kellys-personal-portfolio/README.md

    - [W3C Markup Validator](https://validator.w3.org/) - [Results](./docs/markup-validator-results.png)
    - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) - [Results](./docs/css-validator-results.png)*

 ***Note:** Mozilla themselves state that text is a valid value of background-clip [here](https://developer.mozilla.org/en-US/docs/Web/CSS/background-clip).
 Other browsers accept the text value of -webkit-background-clip.
-Also -webkit-overflow-scrolling is used on iOS Safari.
+Also -webkit-overflow-scrolling is used on iOS Safari, as described on [Mozilla's article](https://developer.mozilla.org/en-US/docs/Web/CSS/-webkit-overflow-scrolling) on it.
+[Here](./docs/safari-overflow-scrolling.png) is a screenshot of the compatability of it.

 ### **Tesing User stories from User Experience Section**
  - ### First Time User Goals